All the Singapore Airlines flying with kids information in one place. Including:

 Does Singapore Airlines provide baby food?

 Yes.
 Baby Meals are suitable for infants less than 1 year old, this meal consists of 3 jars (approximately 80g/3oz to 110g/4oz per jar) of baby food – main course, vegetables and dessert.
-They also provide a Post Weaning Meal option for children aged between one and two: with food which is easy to bite, chew and digest.
+They also provide a Child Meal for Infant option for children aged between one and two: with food which is easy to bite, chew and digest.

 Does Singapore Airlines provide child meals?